rayl15/oasf/CONTRIBUTING.md

    * Use singular and plural names properly to reflect the field content.
    * When attribute represents multiple entities, the attribute name should be pluralized and the value type should be an array.
    * Avoid repetition of words.
    * Avoid abbreviations when possible.
-Some exceptions can be made for well-accepted abbreviation like well known acronyms (e.g. LLM, AI)
+Some exceptions can be made for well-accepted abbreviation like well known acronyms (for example, LLM, AI)

 #### How to define a `field` in the dictionary?